haiya512/certified-kubernetes-administrator-course/docs/05-Application-Lifecycle-Management/09-Practice-Test-Env-Variables.md

   - Take me to [Practice Test](https://kodekloud.com/topic/practice-test-env-variables/)

 Solutions to practice test env variables
-- Run the command 'kubectl get pods' and count the number of pods.
+- Run the command `kubectl get pods` and count the number of pods.

   <details>